havard/node-openid/README.md

  - The OAuth 1.0 extension is implemented as `extensions.OAuthHybrid`.
  - The User Interface 1.0 extension is implemented as `extensions.UserInterface`.
  - The Provider Authentication Policy Extension 1.0 (PAPE) is implemented as `extensions.pape`.

-## How does it work?
-### Storing association state

-To provide a way to save/load association state, you need to mix-in two functions in the `openid` module:

- - `saveAssociation(provider, type, handle, secret, expiry_time_in_seconds, callback)` is called when a new association is established during authentication.
-The callback should be called with any error as its first argument (or `null` if no error occured).
- - `loadAssociation(handle, callback)` is used to retrieve the association identified by `handle` when verification happens.
-The callback should be called with any error as its first argument (and `null` as the second argument), or an object with the keys `provider`, `type`, `secret` if the association was loaded successfully.

-The `openid` module includes default implementations for these functions using a simple object to store the associations in-memory.

-### Caching discovered information

-The verification of a positive assertion (i.e. an authenticated user) can be sped up significantly by avoiding the need for additional provider discoveries when possible.
-In order to achieve, this speed-up, node-openid needs to cache its discovered providers.
-You can mix-in two functions to override the default cache, which is an in-memory cache utilizing a simple object store:

-  - `saveDiscoveredInformation(key, provider, callback)` is used when saving a discovered provider.
-The following behavior is required:
-    - The `key` parameter should be uses as a key for storing the provider - it will be used as the lookup key when loading the provider.
-(Currently, the key is either a claimed identifier or an OP-local identifier, depending on the OpenID context.)
-    - When saving fails for some reason, `callback(error)` is called with `error` being an error object specifying what failed.
-    - When saving succeeds, `callback(null)` is called.

-  - `loadDiscoveredInformation(key, callback)` is used to load any previously discovered information about the provider for an identifier.
-The following behavior is required:
-      - When no provider is found for the identifier, `callback(null, null)` is called (i.e. it is not an error to not have any data to return).
-      - When loading fails for some reason, `callback(error, null)` is called with `error` being an error string specifying why loading failed.
-      - When loading succeeds, `callback(null, provider)` is called with the exact provider object that was previously stored using `saveDiscoveredInformation`.

 ## License

 OpenID for Node.js is licensed under the MIT license.
 See LICENSE for further details.